dkpoulsen/schools-overview/README.md

    ```

 6. Access the application at `http://localhost:5000`

+Note: The backend is no longer required for typical usage and is kept for reference only.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.